 Visit the SAMPLIZE website HERE

-What’s the best white trim colour for Pure White?
+What’s the best white trim colour if your walls are Pure White?

 This next photo is a FAB example of Pure White in its FULL glory – walls, ceiling, trims AND cabinets.

 See more of this gorgeous home HERE

 Is Pure White a good kitchen cabinet colour?

 Hellllls yeah!
 As shown above (and below), Pure White is a gorgeous choice for cabinets.
 It generally ‘looks like white’, without being as stark as more traditional whites.
 It’s also versatile and suits a WIDE-range of countertop choices.
 It’s ABSOLUTELY in my top 3 white paint colours for cabinets.

 And also, because I have wicked cool clients who send me after photos, I can show you how Pure White shifts from day to night!